Roadmap¶

 - [x] graph auto-status and env toggles (OPENCLAW_MEM_GRAPH_AUTO_RECALL, OPENCLAW_MEM_GRAPH_AUTO_CAPTURE, OPENCLAW_MEM_GRAPH_AUTO_CAPTURE_MD)

-- Query path (target):
+- Query path (current/target):

 - idea/query → top projects → explanation path

-- Storage evaluation:
+- Storage posture:

-Acceptance criteria: - Given an idea, we can point to 3–10 candidate projects/tasks with a human-readable justification path.
+Acceptance criteria: - Given an idea, we can point to 3–10 candidate projects/tasks with a human-readable justification path. - High-value repeated cross-source conclusions can be reused as fresh synthesis cards instead of being re-derived every time.

 7) User/System separation (upgrade-safe operator state)¶